volodymyrkhrystynych/GatsbyBlog/content/blog/2021-02-17/index.md

 https://develop.spacemacs.org/layers/+source-control/git/README.htmL

-The standard action of state, commit and push changes in git:
+The standard action of stage all, commit and push changes in git:

-space-g-s
-S
-c-c
+space-g-s // to open git status.
+S         // to stage all changes. c-c       // Now you write a commit message.
+Z-Z       // Save commit message and commit changes.

+## How to get a filetree to open

+space-p-t // toggles treemacs, need to figure out how to remove projects from it

+## Things that need to be investigated:

+How to open projects more easily, or to get projects to show up when doing the projectile-helm command (space-p-h).